Back to First Alert Guides

 Common Causes

-• Humidity or temperature change in one area affecting a sensitive detector
+• Humidity/temperature change affecting one sensitive detector

-• Spider or insect inside one detector sensing chamber
+• Insects/spiders inside one detector's sensing chamber

 Most fixes happen in the first 3 steps.